tomarrell/poker_tracker_api/README.md

 ## Prod DB

 Currently running in heroku as an add on.
-See heroku.config.yaml for prod credentials.
+Ask one of the contributors for prod credentials.

 ## Prod Deployment